 - Draw something you couldn’t live without.

 - Draw something that makes you feel good.

 Give your little one the gratitude drawing prompt, then let him or her quietly think about it and doodle in solitude.

 Extension Activity: Talk with your kiddo about what they are thankful for, then use the letter magnets that come with the Deluxe Double-Sided Tabletop Easel to spell out words from their drawings together.

-Here’s where the dynamic nature of the Tabletop Easel is great…
+Here’s where the dynamic nature of the whiteboard or chalkboard is great…

 When creating a drawing on either the chalkboard or the dry-erase side, there’s no permanence to it.
 This allows you to use these 10 gratitude drawing prompts with your child over and over again.
 You might be surprised to see how your child’s answers will change from day to day.

 And no matter how bad anyone’s day ever gets, this “invitation to create” reminds us all that…